vboulaye/eml-reader/README.md

 some options at the top of the file: const FIX_WRONG_ENCODING = true; // transform utf-16 back to utf-8 (wrong encoding declared) const LOG = true; // console log

+then we can delete everything wth the imap-deleter